 RFID tags can equally be used to ensure certain items don’t end up in the wrong place.
 For example, containers with dangerous chemicals or radioactive substances being removed from a secure containment area (either by accident or deliberately).

 There is a lot of capability within modern integrated security systems to protect assets, not just using access control, but also surveillance systems such as CCTV and video analytics.

 There are analytic systems that can check if a specific item has been removed, or if an object has unexpectedly been placed into a field of view that wasn’t there before.
 In areas with open public access or where there are valuable or rare assets on display (such as a museum or gallery), this is particularly useful.

-Imagine a jewellery store which has many high-value, but small items.
+Imagine a jewellery store that has many high-value, but small items.
 An electronic eye can keep a far more accurate watch on stock than any human security guard or shop assistant!

 Data is one of the most precious commodities in the modern world.
-Protecting data centres involves securing the physical security just as much as the online security.
-Access control and the lockdown of server rooms (and even the server racks themselves) has become vital.
+Protecting data centres involves securing physical security just as much as online security.
+Access control and the lockdown of server rooms (and even the server racks themselves) have become vital.